 NEW!
-THE 2012 STATISTICS REPORT NOW AVAILABLE!
-Click here
+THE 2013 STATISTICS REPORT NOW AVAILABLE!
+Click here.

 Auto Theft Facts and Figures

 - There is a definite seasonality to the incidence of motor vehicle thefts.
-June through August are the leading months for motor vehicle thefts, with more than 30 percent of reported thefts occurring during this time frame.
+June through August are the leading months for motor vehicle thefts, with almost 30 percent of reported thefts occurring during this time frame (based on a five-year average from 2009-2013).

-- On average, 38 percent of the persons arrested for motor vehicle theft in Virginia are 20 years old or younger.
+- On average, approximately 36 percent of the persons arrested for motor vehicle theft in Virginia are 20 years old or younger (based on a five-year average from 2009-2013).

-- More than half of the motor vehicle thefts reported in Virginia occur in independent cities.
+- A little over 52 percent of the motor vehicle thefts reported in Virginia occur in independent cities.

-- Nearly 82 percent of all motor vehicle thefts reported in Virginia are in three areas of the state: Tidewater, Northern Virginia and Richmond.
+- 81 percent of all motor vehicle thefts reported in Virginia are in three areas of the state: Tidewater, Northern Virginia and Richmond (based on average from 1989-2013; the figure for 2013 alone is approximately 76 percent).

 2005-2012 Regional Vehicle Theft Statistics